pangenome/odgi/docs/rst/commands/odgi_extract.rst

   path name per line and a subset of all paths can be specified.

 | **-d, --max-distance-subpaths**\ =\ *N*
-| Maximum distance between subpaths allowed for merging them [default: 0 (disabled)].
+| Maximum distance between subpaths allowed for merging them.
+  It reduces the fragmentation of unspecified paths in the input path ranges.
+  Set 0 to disable it.

 | **-e, --max-merging-iterations**\ =\ *N*
 | Maximum number of iterations in attempting to merge close subpaths.